 I am a 30-year old single woman who has been out of the dating game for a year due to a very bad break up.

 I have always been the faithful type and I don’t make a habit of sleeping around.
-Last year around this time I found myself awaiting the return of my fiancé who was serving overseas.
+Last year around this time I found myself awaiting the return of my fiancé who was serving in Iraq.
 For 18-months I kept to myself and just counted the days until my man was to come back home.
 Well, I got a special surprise one day when I answered the door and it was my boo.
 He was back a whole week earlier.

 To make a long story short, he took me right then and there.
 The sex was off the chain.
 About three weeks after that I started having some female issues, so I went to my Gynecologist and I found out I had herpes and gonorrhea.
 I know I could have only gotten it from him because for the past four years he has been the only partner I have been with.
 When I confronted him about it he was not angry or surprised by it until I broke up with him.